alarmfox/alarmfox.github.io/content/tech-research-stuff/the-true-power-of-python-gdb.md

 ```

 The goal is to create a simple process, but in reality we can have bigger memory regions
-and even a "for loop" to map all the pages.
-This way I can assert that the GPT is fully zero after the
+(even a "for loop" to map multiple/bigger regions).
+This way I can assert that the GPT is fully zero
-`create_tvm`.
-The `create_tvm` accepts a pointer to a struct which contains the `page_table_address` and
+after the `create_tvm`.
+The `create_tvm` accepts a pointer to a struct which contains the
-the `state_address`.
-The following function writes the addresses in memory at the `ŧvm_params_addr`
+`page_table_address` and the `state_address`.
+The following function writes the addresses in memory
-pointer.
+at the `ŧvm_params_addr` pointer.

 ```py
 def setup_create_tvm_mem() -> None: